JooeeL98/AKS-Terraform-Proyect/README.md

 -Now we can see it on the Azuer portal in the Resources Groups seccion
 ![image](https://github.com/JooeeL98/AKS-Terraform-Proyect/assets/145325906/3904ce21-0cd5-4c76-a768-55d44a805713)

-- we have to implement on de new modules folder main.tf and variables.tf
-- On the main.tf we ahve to put the azure_service_principal where we can find on the Hashicorp documentation.
+-We have to implement on de new modules folder main.tf and variables.tf -On the main.tf we ahve to put the azure_service_principal where we can find on the Hashicorp documentation.
 Is the data source which is reading the data from the client config, we'll be using that data in the creation of service principal along the details that we'll be providing externally.

 ![image](https://github.com/JooeeL98/AKS-Terraform-Proyect/assets/145325906/ef036339-c4dd-4361-8f73-af80ca331c99)
 ![image](https://github.com/JooeeL98/AKS-Terraform-Proyect/assets/145325906/eb9d8187-296d-4c4e-b51b-68bb41b4a603)